SystemsGenetics/GEMmaker/docs/prerequisites.rst

 .. note::

-  Only experiments with small sample sizes (e.g. 30 or less) should use a local stand alone machine as they do not have sufficient storage or CPU power.
+  Generally speaking, local machines will not scale well to experiments larger than 10s of samples due to the amount of storage and CPU cores needed for large experiments.

 Running on a High-Performance Computing (HPC) cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most HPC clusters do not allow users to run docker, but singularity is often
-allowed.
-On your own, if you have permissions, or with the help of your HPC administrator, install
-singularity and nextflow if they are not already installed.
-After Nextflow and
-singuarity are installed, clone GEMmaker into your desired directory as shown.
+Most HPC clusters do not allow users to run Docker, but Singularity is often allowed.
+On your own, if you have permissions, or with the help of your HPC administrator, install Singularity and nextflow if they are not already installed.
+After Nextflow and Singularity are installed, clone GEMmaker into your desired directory as shown.
 GEMmaker will then install all of the dependencies the first time it is run.

-If your HPC does not support singlurity, GEMmaker can still run on your HPC if you have the Lua module system.
-In such as case you would need to work with your HPC administrator to install the necessary software and make it available via the module system.
+If your HPC environment does not support Singularity, you can still run GEMmaker by installing the containerized dependencies as Environment Modules.
+You may need to work with your HPC administrator to install the necessary software and make it available via the module system.

 Downloading GEMmaker
 ~~~~~~~~~~~~~~~~~~~~